The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 See the Relevant property guidance note for an explanation of what relevant property is.

-This note should be read in conjunction with the Principal (10 year) charge guidance note.
+This note should be read in conjunction with the Principal (10-year) charge guidance note.
 The comments made in that note on obtaining valuations are just as pertinent to the calculation of the exit charge.

 An exit charge arises when trust property ceases to be relevant property.

-As explained in the Principal (10 year) charge guidance note, relevant property is subject to a principal charge on each 10th anniversary after the trust was created.
+As explained in the Principal (10-year) charge guidance note, relevant property is subject to a principal charge on each 10th anniversary after the trust was created.
 If property leaves the trust, it will escape the charge on the next 10-year anniversary, although it will have been relevant property for part of the 10-year period.
 To compensate for this, a charge is made to reflect the proportion of the period during which it was relevant property.

 The usual occasion on which an exit charge arises is the distribution of capital to a beneficiary.
 This might be as a result of the trustees’ decision to make a payment, or on the beneficiary becoming absolutely entitled to their share under the terms of the trust.
 The termination of the trust and distribution of the whole fund will give rise to an exit charge.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.